syslua/syslua/docs/architecture/09-platform.md

 ## File Management

-sys.lua provides declarative file management through the unified build model.
+SysLua provides declarative file management through the unified build model.

-**Important: Files are fully managed by sys.lua.** When you declare a file:
+**Important: Files are fully managed by SysLua.** When you declare a file:

 - The file's entire content is replaced with what you specify
 - Existing content is NOT preserved or merged
 - Removing a file declaration removes the file from disk
-- Changes made outside sys.lua will be overwritten on next `sys apply`
+- Changes made outside SysLua will be overwritten on next `sys apply`

 ### File Modes